calvous/Surface-Fakedev/README.md

 # Surface-Fakedev
 Description:
 -
 This mimics battery devices in /etc/fakedev (workaround until a battery module is available).
 Please read carefully all the way to the end.
 I strongly advise to test the power-status.py script before installation.
 Just run install.sh w/o root.
 It will fail but however create the "power-status.py" script if fed with the correct arguments (read below).
-The script is tested running on SurfacPro 5 series but success has also been seen on Surface Book 4.
+The script is tested running on SurfacPro 5 series.
 It is tested on Ubuntu > 18 and Manjaro > 17 on kernels down to 4.9 series and latest 4.19rc.
 I used always Python3.7 but it should also work with 3.5

 Prerequirements:
 -